PRBonn/3DiSS/README.md

                 └── ...
 ```

+For the poses we use [pin-slam](https://github.com/PRBonn/PIN_SLAM) to compute it.
+You can download the poses from [here](https://www.ipb.uni-bonn.de/html/projects/3diss/pin_slam_poses.zip) and extract it to `./diss/data/SemanticKITTI/datasets/sequences/pin_slam_poses`.

 ## Ground truth generation

 To generate the ground complete scenes you can run the `sem_map_from_scans.py` script.
 This will use the dataset scans and poses to generate the sequence map to be used as ground truth during training:

 ```
-python tools/sem_map_from_scans.py --path Datasets/SemanticKITTI/dataset/sequences/
+python tools/sem_map_from_scans.py
 ```

-Once the sequences map is generated you can then train the VAE and diffusion models
+Once the sequences map is generated you can then train the VAE and diffusion models.

 ## VAE Training